Data minimization and data economy: ECJ overturns obligation to address customers when purchasing tickets online

-Is the systematic collection of the form of address "Mr." or "Mrs." by a rail company when purchasing tickets online compatible with the General Data Protection Regulation (GDPR)?
-The European Court of Justice (ECJ) addressed this question in its ruling of 9 January 2025 - focusing primarily on the principle of data minimization enshrined in the GDPR.
+Is the systematic collection of the form of address "Mr." or "Mrs." by a rail company when purchasing tickets online compatible with the General Data Protection Regulation (GDPR) compatible?
+This question was addressed by the European Court of Justice (ECJ) in its ruling of January 9, 2025 - and in doing so, it focused in particular on the GDPR anchored principle of Data minimization concentrated.

 "Mr." or "Mrs." as mandatory information when purchasing tickets

-The association Mousse had filed a complaint with the French data protection authority Commission Nationale de l'Informatique et des Libertés (CNIL) against the French rail company SNCF Connect.
+The Mousse association filed a complaint with the French data protection authority Commission Nationale de l'Informatique et des Libertés (CNIL) a Complaint against the French rail company SNCF Connect.

 SNCF Connect sells rail tickets such as train tickets, season tickets and discount cards online via its website and apps.
 When purchasing these tickets online via this website and apps, the company's customers must indicate their title by ticking "Mr." or "Mrs.".

-In the association's opinion, this obligation violates the GDPR, particularly with regard to the principle of data minimization.
+In the opinion of the association, this obligation violates the GDPRin particular with regard to the principle of Data minimization.
 The salutation corresponding to a gender identity should not be a necessary indication for the purchase of a ticket.
-In 2021, the CNIL rejected this complaint on the grounds that this practice did not constitute a breach of the GDPR.
+In 2021, the CNIL rejected this Complaint on the grounds that this practice does not Infringement against the GDPR represent.

 Mousse did not agree with this decision and appealed to the French Council of State to have it annulled.
-The Council of State then referred the question to the Court of Justice, in particular whether the collection of data on the salutation of customers, limited to the indications "Mr" or "Mrs", can be considered lawful and, in particular, compatible with the principle of data minimization, if the purpose of this collection is to enable personalized commercial communication with these customers, in line with general practice in this area.
+The Council of State then referred the question to the Court of Justice, in particular whether the collection of data on the form of address of customers, which is limited to "Mr." or "Mrs.", was lawful and, in particular, compatible with the principle of Data minimization compatible if the purpose of this collection is to enable personalized commercial communication with these customers in line with general practice in this area.

 Reading tip: EGC orders EU Commission to pay damages due to Facebook login